widelang/draft/README.md

 - it has type
 - it returns type
 - it checks type
-- or it's just a block separator 🙃
+- or it's just an intent separator 🙃

 ### `=` Assignment Intent